Sitefinity/sitefinity-admin-app-extensions/search/README.md

 # Extending search functionality in AdminApp

-***Disclaimer: Currently the search extensibility works for list view, related data, media selector.
-Searching in parent selectors for libraries and pages doesn't work.!***
+***Disclaimer: The search extensibility works for list view, related data fields and media selectors.
+Searching in parent selectors for Libraries and Pages cannot be currently modified.!***

-You can simply extend which fields to be used for search by editing your **config.json** file in **SitefinityWebApp\AdminApp**.
+You can simply extend which fields to be used when searching by editing your **config.json** file in the **AdminApp** folder.

-The config file has the following structure:
+The config file should have the following structure:
 <pre>
 {
   "editorSettings": {},